OpusCapita/react-hierarchy-selector/src/README.md

 `id`, `parentId` and `isCheckedAll` attributes are enough to define pre-checked items for the components.
 If `isCheckedAll` attribute is missed the components interpret this as `false` value.
 If `parentId` is `null`, it means that the item has no parent.

-In practice, you can pass, for example, the same structure as callback function `onSelect` returns back.
+In practice, you can pass, for example, the same structure as callback function `onSelect` returns.
 The compoments will pay attention to id, parentId and isCheckedAll attributes only.

 > <span style="color:#a00">The components (combo-box and view) pay attention to `id` and `parentId` while searching for pre-checked items.
 It means that Back-End _should return unique **parentId - id** combinations_ for all items of hierarchies while `id` of a particular item could be not unique.</span>